Lee Smith (rugby)

 He has previously played rugby union with the London Wasps and the Newcastle Falcons, and played rugby league for the Leeds Rhinos and Wakefield Trinity Wildcats in the Super League.

 Early life

 Smith attended Bruntcliffe High School in Morley, Leeds.
-He joined Leeds academy as a teenager and was named Senior Academy Player of the Year in 2003, with the team winning their Grand Final.
+He played amateur rugby league for Drighlington before joining Leeds Rhinos academy as a teenager.
+He was named Senior Academy Player of the Year in 2003, with the team winning their Grand Final.

 Smith represented England at U17 and U18 level.

 Rugby League

 Leeds Rhinos

 Smith broke into the Leeds first team in 2005 but still captained the Senior Academy team to Grand Final success in 2006 against Hull.
 Smith made his début for the Leeds Rhinos first team on 28 March 2005 against Wakefield Trinity.
 He went on to make 10 appearances in his first season, scoring an impressive 8 tries.

 Smith further established himself as a first team player in 2006, making 21 appearances and scoring 9 tries.

 In 2007 Smith made 21 appearances and scored 8 tries.
 Most notably the Leeds fourth of five tries in the 33-6 Grand Final victory over St Helens.

 He played in 2008 World Club Challenge on 29 February at Elland Road in which Leeds beat Melbourne Storm 11–4.

 The 2008 season was arguably Smith's best to date, making 25 appearances and scoring a joint career best 13 tries.
 Leeds again defeated St Helens to win the Grand Final, 24–16.
 Smith had to deputise at full-back after Brent Webb was ruled out after suffering a recurrence of a back injury sustained earlier in the season.
 Smith scored Leeds' opening try, making it the second year in a row he had scored in the Grand Final.
 He was awarded the Harry Sunderland Trophy (Man of the Match).

 In 2009 Smith switched from his usual wing position to centre.
 This did not affect his try scoring record though as he again scored 13 tries, but in just 24 appearances.
 On 23 June 2009 Smith signed a two-year contract to join Rugby Union side the London Wasps after the Super League season had ended.

 Leeds won the Grand Final for a record third season in a row & Smith marked, what should have been, his final game for the club with 2 tries in the 18–10 victory over St Helens at Old Trafford.
 This meant Smith had scored in three consecutive Grand Finals.